Chapel Hill Mall

+Defunct mall in Akron, Ohio, U.S.

-Chapel Hill Mall was a shopping mall located in Akron, Ohio, United States.
+Chapel Hill Mall was a regional mall located in the Chapel Hill neighborhood of Akron, Ohio, United States.
 It was built by Richard "R.B."
-Buchholzer and Forest City Enterprises, and opened in 1967.
-At its peak the mall featured more than 100 stores, with Sears, JCPenney, and Macy's as anchor tenants.
-In 2021, after several years of financial issues and ownership changes, the mall was purchased by Industrial Commercial Properties with the intent of turning it into a business park.
-Within a few months, the mall was permanently closed.
+Buchholzer (February 19, 1916 – February 6, 2006) and Forest City Enterprises, and opened in October 1967.
+At its peak, the mall featured more than 100 stores, with Sears, JCPenney, and O'Neil's as its original anchors.

+In March 2021, after several years of financial issues and ownership changes, the mall was purchased by Industrial Commercial Properties with the intent of turning it into a business park.
+The mall officially closed its doors in the following month.

 History

 Background

 Chapel Hill Mall sits on land once owned by Richard Buchholzer's father, Julius Johannes "J.J."
 Buchholzer.
 In the 1930s, a then-teenage Richard found what appeared to be an old Native American council circle on his father's land.
-Because of this, Richard would later name the development "Chapel Hill", referring to the idea that the council circle was the Native "equivalent of a chapel."
+Because of this, Richard would later name the development "Chapel Hill," referring to the idea that the council circle was the Native "equivalent of a chapel."

 In 1932, during the Great Depression, J.J.
 Buchholzer became the owner of a Hower's department store in downtown Akron.

+1960–1967: Planning and construction

 The Buchholzers anticipated that the city of Akron would expand to the north, and they felt that another Hower's store should be built on their land.
 They later decided to build a climate-controlled shopping mall instead, predicting that it would provide them greater economic opportunities.
 J.J.
 Buchholzer died in 1960, and Richard assumed his duties as executive officer of the Hower's.
 Buchholzer soon teamed up with Forest City Enterprises to build what would be Akron's first indoor mall.

-Plans were ready by 1963, but before the mall opened, Edward J. DeBartolo Corporation built Summit Mall on the west side of Akron.
+Plans were ready by 1963, with the proposal spanning a 175 acre site off Brittain Road featuring mixed-use planning, including adjacent multi-family housing that would later become the Chapel Hill Towers, and the New York City architect Lathrop Douglass was hired to design a fully enclosed, weather-protected shopping center.
+Before the mall opened, the Edward J. DeBartolo Corporation opened Summit Mall on the west side of Akron in October 1965.

-Opening and early period (1967–1970)

-A few stores, opened in 1966 before the mall proper.
-Gray Drug Stores opened on November 17.
-JCPenney and Sears also opened their doors before the rest of the mall.

-Chapel Hill Mall officially opened on October 12, 1967.
+Physical construction officially commenced in late 1965 on an overall project budget of $75 million.
+A standalone Sears department store debuted on September 29, 1966, followed by the opening of General Cinema Corporation's Cinema I & II on October 9, 1966, notable for being Ohio's very first built-in twin cinema theater.
+A massive 165,100 sqft O'Neil's department store opened on February 16, 1967, housing the posh Hilltop Room restaurant, followed by a 194,100 sqft JCPenney on August 17 of that year.